pjebs/restgate/README.md

 FAQ
 ----

+**How do I actually authenticate?**

+When the user wants to use your API (i.e. send requests to your RestGate protected endpoints), they must modify the header of their request.
+They can't just use ordinary POST requests.
+For curl, the command is `-H.` [See this article](http://stackoverflow.com/questions/356705/how-to-send-a-header-using-a-http-request-through-a-curl-call).

+For the code sample above, the Header will need to contain `X-Auth-Key: ***A valid Key goes here***` and `X-Auth-Secret: ***A valid Secret goes here***.`

+If the Key/Secret is invalid, the user **will not** be able to access your endpoint.
+Instead they will be returned a JSON response: `Unauthorized Access` (provided you didn't customize the default error messages).

 **Where should I put RestGate in my middleware stack?**

 You should put it directly after Recovery, Logging and HTTPS Security middleware.